 If the cancer has spread to your stomach, the upper part of your stomach can be removed, as well as the affected part of your oesophagus.
 This is called an oesophago-gastrectomy.
 A piece of bowel may be used to join the remaining part of your oesophagus to your small bowel.

-Removal of lymph glands (lymphadenectomy)
+Removal of lymph nodes (lymphadenectomy)

 After oesophageal surgery

-- Most people are ready to go home 10–14 days after surgery
+- Most people are ready to go home 10–14 days after surgery.

 Read more about recovering after surgery.